 Campus Safety (315-859-4000) is available to students and employees 24 hours a day, 7 days a week to respond to any community concern.
-Students who call Campus Safety after normal business hours may request to speak with the Dean on Call, who is a member of the Division of Student Affairs.
-Campus Safety and/or the Dean on Call will notify the Title IX Coordinator after responding to a call related to alleged Sexual Misconduct.
+Students who call Campus Safety after normal business hours may request to speak with the Title IX Coordinator Campus Safety will notify the Title IX Coordinator after responding to a call related to alleged Sexual Misconduct.
+Campus Safety is not a confidential resource; however, every effort will be made to maintain privacy.